WhiteHouse/buildmanager/README.md

 Make files you want BUT here are a few recommendations to keep things easy and straight forward working with Build Manager:

-  - Use the --no-recurse flag.
+  - Use the --no-recursion flag.
 Explicitly include all make files for your build in build.make, or make sure the files included in build.make are directly including make files.
 Detecting new make files at runtime and then pulling in new dependencies